FaisalAhmed21/Ecommerce-Automation/README.md

 # Playwright E-Commerce Automation Framework

 A maintainable, production-style test automation framework for [Sauce Demo](https://www.saucedemo.com) built with Playwright, TypeScript, and Allure reporting.
-Designed for team extensibility — not just a collection of tests, but a proper architectural foundation.
+Designed for team extensibility, not just a collection of tests, but a proper architectural foundation.

 ## Framework Architecture